-- Barnardo's Scotland written evidence attainment challenge final.pdf (barnardos.org.uk) - What is Family Learning? | Research (education.gov.scot) links to research underpinning family learning approach - Review of Family Learning supporting Excellence and Equity (education.gov.scot) - CfE Briefing 10 CLD (education.gov.scot) advice for practitioners and partners and can be used to inform learners and their families about developments in Curriculum for Excellence (CfE) - Youth Work: Closing the poverty-related attainment gap during the pandemic - explores how youth work responded to the needs of young people during the pandemic - Parental engagement equity and equality | The University of Edinburgh - Attainment Scotland Fund evaluation families and communities: thematic evaluation report 2024 (www.gov.scot) - Connect a membership organisation working with parents, families, parent groups, educators and others in Scottish education to make family engagement as good as it can be.
+- Barnardo's Scotland written evidence attainment challenge final.pdf (barnardos.org.uk) - What is Family Learning? | Research (education.gov.scot) links to research underpinning family learning approach - Review of Family Learning supporting Excellence and Equity (education.gov.scot) - CfE Briefing 10 CLD (education.gov.scot) advice for practitioners and partners and can be used to inform learners and their families about developments in Curriculum for Excellence (CfE) - Approaches to engaging people with direct experience of poverty in the development of local child poverty policy - Youth Work: Closing the poverty-related attainment gap during the pandemic - explores how youth work responded to the needs of young people during the pandemic - Parental engagement equity and equality | The University of Edinburgh - Connect a membership organisation working with parents, families, parent groups, educators and others in Scottish education to make family engagement as good as it can be. - BLOG: Capturing the effects of the COVID-19 pandemic on the family relationships of young fathers